justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSRuntime.md

 > **setMaxStackSize**(`stackSize`): `void`

-Set the max stack size for this runtime in bytes.
+Set the max stack size for this runtime, in bytes.
 To remove the limit, set to `0`.

-Setting this limit also adjusts the global `ASYNCIFY_STACK_SIZE` for the entire [QuickJSAsyncWASMModule](QuickJSAsyncWASMModule.md).
-See the [pull request](https://github.com/justjake/quickjs-emscripten/pull/114) for more details.

 #### Parameters